Scroll to top

 Important Warnings

 • The FCDO specifically warns about the terrorism risk on the Kenya coast.
-Follow current advisories carefully before travel to coastal locations outside Mombasa city.
+Verify current coastal advisories before any travel to locations outside Mombasa city, particularly north toward the Somali border.

 • Do not use the Likoni Ferry with valuables or after dark.
-Muggings and robberies target ferry users.
+Muggings and robbery target ferry passengers consistently.

 FAQ